 The Governing Board prohibits sexual harassment of or by any of its employees, students, or visitors.
 It is the District's policy that all individuals associated with the District, including but not limited to the Governing Board, employees, students, and visitors have a right to work, learn, and visit all District sites in an environment free of discrimination based on race, color, religion, sex, age, national origin, disability, sexual orientation, and sexual harassment.
 All employees, students, and visitors at all sites must avoid offensive or inappropriate sexual and/or sexually harassing behavior.
 Governing Board members, employees, students, and visitors have a right and responsibility to report harassment experiences.
-It will be ensured that there will be prompt and equitable resolution of sexual harassment, how to file a complaint, and a step-by-step process which will guide those involved, whether it be the accused or the victim.
+It will be ensured that there will be prompt and equitable resolution of sexual harassment complaints by providing access to any needed information and materials concerning harassment, how to file a complaint, and a step-by-step process which will guide those involved, whether it be the accused or the victim.
 More information on reporting can be found in Policy ACA.